 Frequently Asked Questions: Smart Slings

-Once the sling has been overloaded, it will show the Overload status on the system even after the load has been removed.
-This ensures that a severely overloaded sling will not be used again in a questionable state.
-The sling must be returned to an authorized Slingmax® repair station.
-If the sling passes inspection and proof load, then the Smart Sling™ system will be reset and the sling can be put back into service.
+In the event of an overload situation, the overloaded smart sling must be returned to an Authorized Slingmax® Smart Sling repair station.
+If the sling passes inspection and proof load, then the Smart Sling® system will be reset and the sling can be put back into service.

 We developed our own radio frequency protocol that runs on the 915 MHz Industrial, Scientific, and Medical (ISM) band.
 It runs at a lower frequency than Wi-Fi or Bluetooth, and we have incorporated frequency hopping into the software.
 The system has access to 64 channels within the 915 MHz system and it hops across these channels every 400 milliseconds to avoid interference.

 Sling Overload Sensor

 It is easy to expand the range of your system by adding additional base stations.